 Caprese salad is the translation of the Italian "Insalata Caprese."
 It resembles the Italian flag colors, green, white, and red, just like the famous Margherita pizza.

-This salad is a straightforward combination of tomatoes, mozzarella cheese, and basil leaves, all drizzled with extra virgin olive oil, salt, and pepper.
-As far as I know, and you might challenge me on this one, the original recipe doesn’t have balsamic vinegar as an ingredient.
+This classic caprese salad recipe is a straightforward combination of tomatoes, mozzarella cheese, and basil leaves, all drizzled with extra virgin olive oil, salt, and pepper.
+As far as I know, and you might challenge me on this one, the original authentic caprese salad recipe doesn't have balsamic vinegar as an ingredient.

-The best tomatoes for this salad are the ones from your own garden or the Farmers Market.
+The best tomatoes for this salad are garden tomatoes or from the Farmers Market.
 These tomatoes actually get to see the sun, and they are also sweet and juicy.

 In this salad, you can use any tomatoes that look good to you.
 Heirloom tomatoes are the best, but cherry tomatoes are also acceptable.
 The idea is to look for a juicy, sweet, flavored tomato and skip the ones from the grocery stores unless you know for sure that the tomatoes are delicious.